nicocardiel/filabres/doc/index.rst

 Astrophysics Department
 <https://www.ucm.es/fisica_de_la_tierra_y_astrofisica/>`_ at the Universidad
-Complutense de Madrid (Nicolás Cardiel, Enrique Galcerán and Jaime Hernández), with the main goal is to provide useful reduced images through the Calar Alto Archive hosted at http://caha.sdc.cab.inta-csic.es/calto/.
+Complutense de Madrid (Nicolás Cardiel, Enrique Galcerán and Jaime Hernández), with the main goal of providing useful reduced images through the Calar Alto Archive hosted at http://caha.sdc.cab.inta-csic.es/calto/.

-Although this software package has been initially created with the idea of performing the automatic reduction of direct images obtained with the instrument CAFOS, placed at the 2.2 m telescope of the Calar Alto Observatory, it has been designed to allow the future inclusion of additional observing modes and instruments.
+Although this software package has been initially created with the idea of performing the automatic reduction of direct images obtained with the instrument CAFOS, placed at the 2.2 m telescope of the Calar Alto Observatory, **filabres** has been designed to allow the future inclusion of additional observing modes and instruments.

-At present, **filabres** performs the following tasks:
+The typical workflow with **filabres** consists of the following steps:

-- Image classification (bias, flat-imaging, arc, science-imaging, etc.)
+1. Image classification (bias, flat-imaging, arc, science-imaging, etc.)

-- Reduction of calibration images (bias, flat-imaging) and generation of combined master calibrations as a function of the modified Julian Date.
+2. Reduction of calibration images (bias, flat-imaging) and generation of combined master calibrations as a function of the modified Julian Date.

-- Basic reduction of individual science images, making use of the corresponding master calibrations (closest in time to the observation of the science target).
+3. Basic reduction of individual science images, making use of the corresponding master calibrations (closest in time to the observation of the science target).
 The main reduction steps considered here are:

    - bias subtraction

    - flatfielding of the images

    - astrometric calibration (performed with the help of additional software tools provided by `astrometry.net <http://astrometry.net/doc/readme.html>`_ and by `AstrOmatic.net <https://www.astromatic.net/>`_)

-Developer and maintainer: Nicolás Cardiel (cardiel@ucm.es)
+An example of use of **filabres** with CAFOS data from 2017 is illustrated in the tutorial.

 .. only:: html